Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built with WordPress …
+If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …

-(Viewing web page source code in the Firefox web browser)
+Viewing your web page source code in Firefox

-Let’s say that you are browsing online and you visit a web site that you like, and you wonder if the site runs on WordPress …
+Let’s say that you are browsing online and you come across a site that you like, and you would like to know if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code, you can search for words like “wp-content” either by visually scanning the code …
+After the source code of the site loads on your screen, search for the words “wp-content” either by visually scanning the code …

-Note: If you do not see the words “wp-content” in the page source code, it doesn’t necessarily mean that this is not a WordPress site.
+Note: If you do not locate “wp-content” within the page source code, it does not mean that it’s not a WordPress site.

-There are other ways to tell if a site was built using WordPress, as we will soon see.
+There are other ways to tell if the site runs on the WordPress software, as we will soon be discussing.

-As the focus of this article is to help non-technical users, however, we have listed below a number of easier ways to check if your web site is built with WordPress other than scanning the source code.
+As the point of this post is to try and help non-technical users, however, we have listed below a number of easy methods you can use to check if your web site is built using WordPress other than searching through the source code.

-While this may seem like the most logical thing to do, some web development agencies, for whatever reason, may build their clients a website and not tell them it’s WordPress.
+While this may seem like the logical thing to do, many web development companies, for whatever reason, will build their clients a website and not tell them it’s been built with WordPress.

-If you paid a website developer or got somebody else to build you a website, just ask your developer or whoever built your site if the website runs on WordPress.
+If you have an existing web site and you can’t tell what CMS application was used to build it, just ask your developer or whoever built your web site if the web site runs on WordPress.

 That was simple, huh?

-Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a website that you really like while surfing the net and want to know if the site was built with WordPress?
+Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a site that you really like while surfing the net late at night and want to know if it was built using WordPress?

-If the site uses a WordPress theme and the web theme templates have not been modified, you can often see a “Powered by WordPress” message shown below the footer section of the site …
+If the site uses a WP theme and the web them template has not been customized, you will typically find a “Powered by WordPress” notice showing at the bottom of the site …

-If these simple methods haven’t helped you, here are some other ways of telling whether a website uses WordPress or not …
+If these simple methods aren’t helpful to you, here are some other ways of telling whether a website uses WordPress or not …

-Sites That Can Tell You If A Website Has Been Built With WordPress
+Tools That Tell You If A Website Was Built Using WordPress

-Is It WP? is a free tool that tells you if a site runs on WordPress or not.
+Is It WP is a free online tool that lets you quickly check if a site runs on WordPress or not.

-Using this site is really quite easy.
-Just enter the URL of the site into the search field and click the button next to it.
+Using this site is super easy.
+Just add the URL of the site into the URL field and click the button next to it.

-It will go and search through the URL files and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress it is currently using …
+It will search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the site is not a WordPress website, you will see a message like the one below …
+If the web site is not a WP-powered site, you will see a message similar to the one below …

 To visit this site, go here: